-Alternatively, another popular approach is to store a prior about the extent of past usage of each parameter during learning in order to preserve important old knowledge~\citep{kirkpatrick2017overcoming}.
-This approach decreases \textit{plasticity} in areas of the network that were heavily used for past tasks, which can effectively prevent forgetting, but this \textit{stability} may also unfortunately limit the potential for backward transfer in the process.
-A related approach achieves a similar goal by leveraging the concept of superposition where context information is stored for each task so that the weights can be explicitly decomposed into orthogonal sub-networks~\citep{cheung2019superposition,wortsman2020supermasks}.
-Minimizing representational overlap across tasks has the positive effect of minimizing forgetting, however, it also may minimize the potential for transfer similarly to the single task learning case.
-As a result, care must be taken when leveraging this kind of approach in a continual learning context.
+Alternatively, a popular approach is to store a prior about the extent of past usage of each parameter during learning in order to preserve important old knowledge~\citep{kirkpatrick2017overcoming,pcgrad,liu2021conflict}.
+This kind of approach generally decreases \textit{plasticity} in areas of the network that were heavily used for past tasks, which can effectively prevent forgetting.
+Unfortunately, this \textit{stability} may also limit the potential for backward transfer in the process.
+A related approach achieves a similar goal by leveraging the concept of superposition, where context information is stored for each task, so that the weights can be explicitly decomposed into orthogonal sub-networks~\citep{cheung2019superposition,wortsman2020supermasks}.
+Minimizing representational overlap has the positive effect of minimizing forgetting, but it may also minimize the potential for transfer similarly to the single task learning case.
+As a result, care must be taken while leveraging this kind of approach in a continual learning context